It'll be a lone actor on an empty stage, a cellist and an audience in prison across the state of Oregon.

 "I'm hoping that the performance will serve as a catalyst for discussion about the attraction to violence that our society seems to have.
-I'm also hoping that during the 90 minutes of the performance that the audience forgets they're in prison," he said.
+I'm also hoping that during the 90 minutes of the performance that the audience forgets they're in prison," Walsh says.

 Paul Susi will play the role of the Poet in "An Iliad," while Anna Fritz will play the cello.

-"Paul has incredible technique, openness and empathy," Walsh said, noting that this will be their third project together.
+"Paul has incredible technique, openness and empathy," Walsh says, noting that this will be their third project together.